huangsd/huangsd.github.io/_pages/about.md

 News
 ------
 - <span style="color: #FF0000">I'm always looking for highly motivated Ph.D students, Postdoctorals and Assistant Professors to conduct frontier research in our team.
 If interested, please drop me an email with your full CV and a research plan releated to my research interest.</span>
+- [12/2025] "FDNet: High-Frequency Disentanglement Network with Information-Theoretic Guidance for Multivariate Time Series Forecasting" was accepted by Pattern Recognition.
+Congrats to all the collaborators!
 - [12/2025] I have been invited to be an Area Chair for the IEEE International Conference on Multimedia & Expo (ICME'26)
 - [11/2025] Two papers were accepted by AAAI'26.
 Congrats to all the collaborators!
 - [11/2025] I have been invited to be an Editorial Board member for the Discover Artificial Intelligence!